-Building a diverse and productive team requires dedication to equal and equitable practices, transparency and opportunity for growth and change.
-In addition, fostering an environment for all employees to feel comfortable expressing themselves and feeling heard and cared for, is not taken lightly.
+Cultivating a diverse, collaborative, and positive environment requires dedication to equal and equitable practices, transparency, and opportunity for growth and change.
+All employees deserve to feel comfortable expressing themselves.
+This is our priority at CapRelo.

-With a focus on 1 of our 7 core values – care and respect – CapRelo and JK Enterprises formed an employee-led Diversity Council to review business practices, assess staff sentiments and lead the organization in diversity, inclusion, equity and belonging education and best practices.
+Focusing on our core values, we believe everyone deserves to feel listened to, cared for and respected.
+That is why we formed an employee-led Belonging & Inclusion Council to review business practices, assess staff sentiments and lead the organization in diversity, inclusion, equity and belonging education and best practices.

-Working in unity to foster an environment of diversity, equity and inclusion to better serve our employees, clients, partners and communities.
-We are one unified community driven to be the best while treating each other with care and respect.
+We work in unity to foster an environment of diversity, equity and inclusion to better serve our employees, clients, partners and communities.
+We strive to be one unified community driven to be the best while treating each other with care and respect.

-CapRelo’s diversity efforts are not just a check box on an RFP or a flag we put out 1 month a year – but rather true action based upon feedback and care.
+CapRelo’s diversity efforts are based upon feedback and care from our employees and our partners.
 True listening.
 True actionable steps.
 True measurement of success.
-Some initiatives include:
+Some of our successes include:

-- Improve communication about career paths and development plans
+- Improved communications about career paths and development plans

 Our employee-led Sustainability Task Force, established in 2000, maintains a strict policy to limit paper consumption at our offices, as well as other environmental practices impacting our building and surroundings.
 Most recently our headquarters building received new energy-efficient windows and doors to reduce our heating and cooling power consumption.
 We proudly support a remote workforce which reduces emissions from commuting and eliminates the need for large office spaces.
 Our commitment to pushing the envelope in an industry known for high emission rates and chronic waste is unmatched.